 Parishes have been around a long time but the parishes we mostly talk about today are the civil parishes set up by the Local Government Act of 1894.
 This act set up parishes as the first or lowest tier of local government.

 If you are heritage detective wanting information about a village or market town before 1894 you will need to search for information from the records of the ancient ecclesiastical parishes set up by the Christian church as far back as late Saxon times.
-Remember, when the land included within the boundary of a parish was first identified everybody was a Christian and attended church by law.
+Remember, when the land was first included inside a parish boundary everybody was a Christian and attended church by law.
 Every parish had its own parish church.
 The Normans, who were also Christians, extended the system of parishes to cover the whole country so everyone lived in a parish.
-Even after the Reformation the parish, through the parish officer and the vestry, remained a convenient way to administer government at a local level.
+Even after the Reformation the parish system with its parish officers and vestry meetings, remained a convenient way to administer government at a local level.
 Church buildings and records are vital sources of information for heritage detectives.

 Heritage detectives are also advised to identify the boundaries of the parishes that interest them.
 Parishes were sometimes, but not always, coterminous with the boundary of a manor.
 Early parishes would have included a village and perhaps several small settlements within its boundaries.
 In the large villages which later grew to become towns there may well have been two parishes and two parish churches.